 Once in D.C., Elvis checked into the Washington Hotel under the name Jon Burrows.
 Then, he took a limo to the White House and dropped off his letter.
-On his way back to his hotel, Elvis stopped by the offices for the Bureau of Narcotics and Dangerous Drugs, to personally request the badge, just in case the letter to Nixon didn’t work out.
+On his way back to his hotel, Elvis stopped by the offices for the Bureau of Narcotics and Dangerous Drugs to personally request the badge, just in case the letter to Nixon didn’t work out.

 They denied his request.

 However, back at the White House, good news was awaiting Elvis.
-His letter, miraculously, had found its way into the hands of one of Nixon’s aides named Bud Krogh.
+His letter, miraculously, had found its way into the hands of one of Richard Nixon’s aides named Bud Krogh.

 Luckily for Elvis, Krogh was a big fan.
 Excited by the idea of getting Elvis and the president together (and possibly by doing so being in the same room with the king), Krogh persuaded the Chief of Staff to set up a meeting.

-Just six hours after arriving in D.C., Elvis arrived back at the White House for his meeting.
+Just six hours after arriving in Washington D.C., Elvis arrived back at the White House for his meeting.
 In true Elvis fashion, he was decked out in a purple velvet suit and a gold belt buckle.
-He also came bearing a gift, a mounted Colt .45, which he had taken right off of the wall of his Los Angeles home.
+He also came bearing a gift, a mounted Colt .45, that he had taken right off of the wall of his Los Angeles home.